Fulvestrant-Containing Therapy Not Superior to Anastrozole in ER-Rich/ERBB2− BC

 Changed

-Disclosures: This study received medical writing/editorial assistance from the Spanish Foundation of Rheumatology.
+Disclosures: This study was sponsored by grants from the Ministry of Science and Technology, Taiwan, Republic of China.
 The authors declared no conflicts of interest.

 Publications